atomgalaxy/wg21-throw-from-noexcept/paper.md

 the best of bad options when we have erroneous behaviour, instead of termination.

-This would also happen if the violation handler simply does nothing.

-**NOTE:** this is consistent with allowing the program to proceed to the body of the function after a failed but ignored precondition check.
+**NOTE:** this is roughly on-par in danger with allowing the program to proceed to the body of the function after a failed but ignored precondition check.

 _The authors are aware that ignoring check failures is generally a bad idea.
 Nevertheless, the `observe` semantic is useful in transitional scenarios, so